cpw/serverpacklocator/README.md

 # Server Pack Locator

+# 2022 Update!

+With the advent of the microsoft account, this project will move away from using custom SSL behaviours and instead rely on standard OAuth/OIDC type mechanisms instead.
+There will be a requirement to create an Azure application for MS IDM integration, but that seems like a small price for a significant benefit.

+Watch this space.

+### Legacy readme below

 One of a series of locator modules to allow Forge to find mods in different places.

 This locator allows a properly configured client to retrieve mods from a properly configured server,